 Background Check

 Candidates undergo a background check to verify their suitability for the role.
-This check screens for any felonies or disqualifying offenses, which may inhibit an individual’s ability to become a notary.
+This check screens for any felonies or disqualifying offenses that may inhibit an individual’s ability to become a notary.
 A clean background is vital for safeguarding public interests and maintaining trust in notarial services.

 Application Process